 - Thanksgiving Day

 Student employees are required to conduct themselves in the following manner:

 - PUNCTUALITY: Student employees must be on time and must call their supervisor if unforeseen circumstances arise causing them to be late.

-- ABSENCE: Student employees are responsible for calling their supervisor, in case of absence.
-All attempts should be made to give as much advance notice as possible.
+- ABSENCE: Student employees are responsible for calling their supervisor if they will be absent.
+All attempts should be made to give as much advance notice as possible to your supervisor.

 - PROCESSES: Student employees should discuss office policies and procedures with their supervisor, and refrain from inviting friends into the office during work hours.

 - WORK ASSIGNMENTS: The first priority of the student employee is to gain experience that fosters a positive work ethic.
 If student employees do not have something to do, they should ask their supervisor for additional work or find something that needs to be done.

 - RESPECT: Proper respect must be shown to staff, other student employees and students.
 It is expected that all employees will be courteous and helpful to others.

 - CONFIDENTIALITY: Work-related information is confidential and should not be discussed with others.
 ANY information (i.e. files, student and employee information) a student may come in contact with during employment is strictly confidential.
 Information should not be discussed outside work under any circumstances.
 Any violation of confidentiality will be subject to discipline up to and including termination of employment.